BUTANE-Smart-Chain/Butane-docs/docs/develop/smart-contracts/list-evm-extensions.md

 ## Available Extensions

-The following extensions are available in Evmos' implementation of the EVM:
+The following extensions are available in Butane' implementation of the EVM:

 | Address                                      | Name                | Stateful | EIP                                               |
 | -------------------------------------------- | ------------------- | -------- | ------------------------------------------------- |